2020 New Zealand general election: Results

 Preliminary results were gradually released after polling booths close at 19:00 (NZDT) on 17 October.
 The preliminary count only includes advance ordinary and election day ordinary votes; it does not include any special votes, which have a deadline ten days later (27 October).
 Special votes include votes from those who enrolled after the deadline of 13 September, those who voted outside their electorate (including all overseas votes), voters in hospital or prison, and those voters enrolled on the unpublished roll.
 Official results, including all recounted ordinary votes and special votes, were released by the Electoral Commission on 6 November 2020.

 On the official results, the Labour Party won 65 seats, a majority of four–the party's biggest victory in 50 years.
 The Labour Party's 50.0% vote share in this election is the third highest throughout its 104-year history, only surpassed by its election victories in 1938 (55.8%) and 1946 (51.3%).
 It is the first time under the current mixed-member proportional representation (MMP) electoral system that a party has won a majority of parliamentary seats.
-The National Party obtained 25.6% of the popular vote and 33 seats in Parliament, which represented its worst result since 2002 (where it obtained 20.9% of the popular vote), its second worst historical result and one of the worst ever election defeats in its party's history since the party's founding in 1936.
+The National Party obtained 25.6% of the popular vote and 33 seats in Parliament, which represented its worst result since 2002 (where it obtained 20.9% of the popular vote), its second worst historical result, and in terms of the difference between National's and Labour's vote share the worst election outcome since the party's founding in 1936.
 National's leader Collins conceded the election just after 10pm on election night, but said in her concession speech that "[National] will be back".

 The results of the "COVID-19 election" led to the flipping of many traditionally "blue" National-voting provincial seats, with often more than comfortable margins.
 Examples were Wairarapa, East Coast, Ōtaki, and Rangitata, the latter having never previously voted for Labour.
 In another devastating blow to National's heartlands, every city except Auckland (including the Hibiscus Coast), Tauranga, Rotorua and Invercargill gave their seats entirely to Labour.
 Victims of National seat losses were National deputy leader Gerry Brownlee, who had held Ilam for its entire existence; Chris Bishop, considered a rising star, who unexpectedly flipped Hutt South for National in 2017; and Father of the House Nick Smith, member for Nelson since 1990.
 Three electorates flipped to Labour following the inclusion of special votes: Northland, Whangārei and Maungakiekie.
 Labour also flipped Hamilton West, the country's bellwether; in 15 of the 17 general elections since the electorate's formation in 1969, the candidate winning the electorate vote in Hamilton West has been from the party that would form the government, the two exceptions being 1993 and 2017.